 Following analysis of clinical, financial and market considerations, we developed a service model suggesting two FSCs.
 Collaboration between both FSCs and regional networks was essential for developing and maintaining expertise, a requirement built into the procurement questionnaires and evaluation criteria.

-This project won the Best Collaborative Teamwork Project category at the CIPS Excellence in Procurement Awards 2020.
+This project won the Best Collaborative Teamwork Project category at the CIPS Excellence in Procurement Awards 2020 and the Cross Functional Collaboration category at the HCSA Awards 2020.

 Thanks to strong leadership and excellent internal and external collaboration, the project was completed in less than one year – from initial discussions to contract implementation – to deliver the following: